 Through this collaboration, Resource Providers gradually develop and mature deployment and configuration profiles around common Cloud Management stacks as illustrated in Figure 2.
-This blueprint document is the first iteration of the resource provider oriented documentation.
+Through mutual support Resource Providers begin to build communities around the deployed Cloud Management Frameworks - the result is better integration of the most popular Cloud Management Frameworks in the Federated Clouds Task as illustrated in Table 1 below.